-In order to initiate the proposed action of a regular monitoring mechanism, the Housing Partnership coordinators have convened an initiation meeting with European Commission services and other relevant stakeholders in November 2018.
-The aim was to explain the need to set up a monitoring scheme on the basis of the 'housing continuum' in an open process.
-It was suggested to use tried-and-tested formats such as the 'Innovation Partnership for Smart Cities and Communities' or the 'High level groups' on various issues as models.
+In order to initiate the proposed action of a regular monitoring mechanism, the Housing Partnership coordinators will convene an initiation meeting with European Commission services and other relevant stakeholders in 2018.
+The aim could be to set up a monitoring scheme on the basis of the 'housing continuum' in an open process.
+This could use tried-and-tested formats such as the 'Innovation Partnership for Smart Cities and Communities' or the 'High level groups' on various issues as models.
 Indeed, such a monitoring structure should reflect the multi-level governance model that is vital for this topic, and include cities, regions, Member States and the EU, as well as consumer and producer organizations in the affordable housing sector.